 PBLO has registered the Luke’s Place Virtual Legal Clinic project; it is LawPRO approved.

-Before initiating this pilot project, Luke’s Place undertook research into online legal service delivery.
+Before initiating this project, Luke’s Place undertook research into online legal service delivery.
 Our Virtual Legal Clinic report looks at similar projects in other jurisdictions and examines the opportunities and risks of using web-based technology.

 In 2016, we worked with agencies in Northeastern Ontario to deliver the service.
 Women, workers and lawyers all told us they benefited from the project.